Originally posted May 14, 2018. Updated July 12, 2020.

 - Am I committed to the long-term message of Black history and recognition, not just when the topic is trending?

-- Do I lead by example as a dance instructor by including history lessons as an integral part of my classes.
-For example; we all do the Shorty George but did you know that Shorty George was a Black man who danced at the Savoy Ballroom in Harlem?
-Etc.
+- Do I lead by example as a dance instructor by including history lessons as an integral part of my classes?
+For example; mentioning during class lessons Lindy Hop Historical facts.
+Northern racism impacted our dance scene early on.
+Did you know that the Cotton Club was not an integrated ballroom?
+Black dancers could only perform there, but the Savoy prided itself on being an integrated ballroom.

 - Do you invite lindy hoppers from earlier generations to participate and tell their history at your events?
 Ex: Mama Lou Parks Dancers, Harvest Moon Ball Competitors, and Savoy Dancers